Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: Introduction

-Due to the capability to determine an accurate 3D location based on the point cloud, LiDAR gets more popularity in 3D object detection in traffic scenes.
+Considering its capability to determine an accurate 3D location based on the point cloud data, LiDAR gets more popular in infrastructure-based traffic surveillance.
 Previous studies validated the performance of roadside LiDAR for vehicle detection~\cite{wu2020automatic}, vehicle tracking~\cite{zhao2019detection}, lane identification~\cite{wu2018automatic}, pedestrian near-crash warning~\cite{wu2020improved}, and other applications~\cite{zhang2019automatic,lv2019lidar}.
-They laid the foundation for applications with roadside LiDAR-based perception systems and unlocked more opportunities for future investigation.
-However, due to the lack of labeled datasets for roadside LiDARs, all these systems deploy a traditional perception pipeline ~\cite{song2020background, ester1996density}, consisting of background filtering, point cloud clustering, object classification, and object tracking.
-Such pipeline may generate stable results but suffers from uncertainties and generality~\cite{zou2019object}.
+These studies laid the foundation for applications with roadside LiDAR-based perception systems.
+However, all these systems deploy a traditional perception pipeline ~\cite{song2020background, ester1996density}, consisting of background filtering, point cloud clustering, object classification, and object tracking.
+Such pipeline may generate stable results but suffer from uncertainties and generality~\cite{zou2019object}.
 With the development of computer vision, deep learning-based perception models show great potential to overcome the above issues.
+However, very few studies applied deep learning-based perception algorithms to roadside LiDAR systems.

-Nevertheless, very few studies applied deep learning-based perception algorithm to roadside LiDAR systems.
-To the best of the authors' knowledge, this paper is the first attempt to build a deep learning-based comprehensive 3D perception and reconstruction system for high-fidelity real-world traffic scenes.
-We call this system, \textit{Cyber Mobility Mirror} or \textit{CMM}), whose key concept is shown in Fig.~\ref{fig:CMM concept}.
-The CMM system can perform 3D object detection, classification, tracking, and reconstruction in real-time based on 3D point cloud data from the roadside LiDAR.
-CAVs equipped with our CMM onboard units (OBUs) can display real-time traffic conditions at the object level on the Graphical User Interface (GUI).
-This high-fidelity information can serve as the stepping stone to enable various cooperative driving automation (CDA) applications.
+The main contributions of this paper can be summarized as follows: \begin{enumerate} \item To the best of the authors' knowledge, this paper is the first attempt to comprehensively build a deep learning-based real-world platform, called \textit{Cyber Mobility Mirror (CMM)}, for 3D object-level detection and tracking at a signalized intersection using the roadside LiDAR. \item To improve the transferability of learning-based detection models, Roadside Point-cloud Encoder and Decoder (RPEaD) is proposed. \item A real-time 3D multi-object tracking method, called \textit{3DSORT}, is developed. \item A geo-localization method is proposed to support the reconstruction from the detector output to geographic visualization. \end{enumerate} The CMM platform can serve as the stepping stone to enabling various cooperative driving automation (CDA) applications.